-In 1867, the citizens of the Town, by then then-incorporated as West Cambridge, the-voted to change its citizens voted and then changed the name to Arlington to commemorate those who had made the ultimate sacrifice on behalf of their country and were buried in the Arlington National Cemetery (dedicated in 1866).
+In 1867, the citizens of the Town, by then incorporated as West Cambridge, voted to change its name to Arlington to commemorate those who had made the ultimate sacrifice on behalf of their country and were buried in the Arlington National Cemetery (dedicated in 1866).

 From 1867 - 1953 there was a 3 member Board of Selectmen who were "selected" by the voters to serve 3-year terms.
 In 1952 Town Meeting voted to change Arlington's form of government.
-On a warrant article, sponsored by the League of Women Voters and on a subsequent charter reform referendum by the voters, Arlington changed to a adopted a Town Manager form of government.
+On a warrant article, sponsored by the League of Women Voters and on a subsequent charter reform referendum by the voters, Arlington adopted a Town Manager form of government.